nataliecardot/100-days-of-code/r2-log.md

 * The default z-index value of all the elements on a webpage is auto, which corresponds to 0 where no z-index is assigned.
 An element with `z-index: -1` will be displayed behind all other elements on the page, assuming they are given no z-index values.
 * Another positioning technique is to center a block element horizontally.
 One way to do this is to set its margin to a value of auto.
 This method works for images, too.
 Images are inline elements by default, but can be changed to block elements when you set the display property to block.

+### R2D87

+**Today's Progress:** Completed the segment on promises that was recently added to Codecademy's course Introduction to JavaScript.